carlosedp/riscv-bringup/Readme.md

 </details>

-To run Docker on your Risc-V Debian environment, download a [deb package](https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/docker-19.03.5-dev_riscv64.deb) and install with `sudo apt install ./docker-19.03.5-dev_riscv64.deb`.
+To run Docker on your RISC-V Debian environment, download a [deb package](https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/docker-19.03.5-dev_riscv64.deb) and install with `sudo apt install ./docker-19.03.5-dev_riscv64.deb`.

 For other distros get the [tarball here](https://drive.google.com/open?id=1x1ndaLTsUq6P5yHdOM4fzH4NO2xqOZlP) and use the `install.sh` script.
 If the docker service doesn't start on install script, re-run `systemctl start docker`.